Mexico

 Citizenship & nationality

-- •After entering Mexico with the visa, you typically complete the resident card process in-country with INM within the required timeframe.
+- •After you enter Mexico with the visa you finish your resident card with INM inside the deadline they give you.

-Check the exact “economic solvency” figures and documents on your Mexican consulate’s official site before booking flights or appointments.
+Check economic solvency amounts and documents on your Mexican consulate website before you book travel or appointments.

 Best for